- A video intercom doorbell is a doorbell camera that allows for video communication with visitors.

 The primary purpose of a doorbell intercom with a camera is to enhance security.

-Here’s how a video doorbell intercom improves property security:
+Here’s how a doorbell intercom with video improves property security:

 - The video camera is clear enough to visitors that it can serve as a deterrent to crime.